CDC cites label error in mixup involving coronavirus patient

 Meanwhile, the FBI and Los Angeles County Sheriff’s Department said they are investigating the online posting of a fake document last month asserting the novel coronavirus was detected in the city of Carson, California.
 The realistic-looking document had the official logos of Los Angeles County Public Health, the CDC and the World Health Organization, and has been strongly denounced by local officials.

-Taxin reported from Riverside, California.
+Taxin reported from Riverside.
 Associated Press writer Robert Jablon in Los Angeles contributed to this report.